Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

 }
 ```

-Due to the nature of these being undocumented, the offsets can vary between versions.
+Due to the nature of these structures being undocumented, the offsets can vary between windows versions.
 Signatures can be created though to find the correct offset locations.
-Above we have `KernelStack` which holds a pointer to the threads' stack.
+Above, we have `KernelStack` which holds a pointer to the threads' stack.
 This will be used to determine if the thread is suspicious.
 Now we must enumerate through the threads.
-Thread ID's are a multiple of 4.
-We also check to ensure that the thread belongs to the system process by getting the procID of the thread and comparing it to our thread's procID.
+When using thread id's, note that they are a multiple of 4.
+We also check to ensure that the thread belongs to the system process by getting the process id of the thread and comparing it to our thread's process id.

 ```cpp
 // current process is the system process